logologologologo

 Share

-Complete Guide to New Europe Entry Requirements in 2025
+Complete Guide to Europe Entry Requirements in 2026: EES & ETIAS Explained

 What is the Entry/Exit System (EES)?

-• Automatic tracking: The system monitors your 90-day stay limit within the Schengen Area
+• Automatic 90/180 tracking: The system monitors your 90-day stay limit within any rolling 180-day period across all Schengen countries.

-• No advance application required: Unlike ETIAS, EES happens automatically at the border
+• No advance application required: Unlike ETIAS, EES enrolment happens automatically at the border.
+There is nothing to apply for in advance.

 Who Does EES Affect?

-ETIAS is the new travel authorization requirement for nationals of 59 visa-exempt countries and territories around the world, mandatory for short stays of up to 90 days within a 180-day period.
-Think of it as Europe’s version of the US ESTA system.
+ETIAS is the new pre-travel authorisation requirement for nationals of 59 visa-exempt countries and territories.
+It will be required for short stays of up to 90 days within a 180-day period.
+Think of it as Europe’s version of the US ESTA or the UK ETA.

-• Processing time: Most applications approved within minutes
+• Processing time: Most applications approved within minutes; some can take up to 30 days for additional review.

-1. Online application: Complete the digital form with personal and passport information
+1. Online application: Complete the digital form on the official EU portal (travel-europe.europa.eu) with your personal and passport information.

-4. Approval: Receive electronic authorization linked to your passport
+4. Approval: Receive electronic authorisation linked to your passport.
+There is no physical document to print.

 Which Countries Are Affected?